Maigo

-Maigo, officially the Municipality of Maigo (Lungsod sa Maigo; Maranao: Inged a Maigo; Bayan ng Maigo), is a 4th class municipality in the province of Lanao del Norte, Philippines.
+Maigo, officially the Municipality of Maigo (Lungsod sa Maigo; Maranao: Inged a Maigo; Bayan ng Maigo), is a municipality in the province of Lanao del Norte, Philippines.
 According to the 2020 census, it has a population of 23,337 people.

 History

 The town was originally part of Kolambugan before it was declared a municipality of its own; it was created a few years after the neighboring town of Bacolod was separated from Kolambugan.
 Executive Order No. 331 of 1959 created Maigo from the following: